Axellewing/RPSLS/README.md

 2. Normal - This game mode allows users to play the game the normal way, with a 50/50 chance of winning
 3. Hard - This game mode allows users to play the game and only have a 33% chance of winning
 4. Impossible - This game mode allows the users to play the game with a 0% chance of winning
+5. Play with Sheldon Cooper - This is a fun mode added where the algorithm predicts what move Sheldon would make

 - # How to Play